Piano Concerto No. 2 (Ginastera): Structure

 The first and fourth movements of the concerto pay tribute to the music of Ludwig van Beethoven and Frédéric Chopin.
 The first movement, for example, is a set of 32 variations inspired by the seven-note chord at measure 208 of the finale of Beethoven's Ninth Symphony.
 The number of variations itself is a nod to Beethoven, whose 32 Variations in C minor and 32 piano sonatas are among his most significant works.
-The movement's twenty-second variation additionally references the opening of Beethoven's Piano Sonata No. 26, Les Adieux.
-Similarly, the fourth movement was inspired by an eleven-note theme from the final movement of Chopin's Piano Sonata No. 2 in B-flat minor.
+The movement's 22nd variation additionally references the opening of Beethoven's Piano Sonata No. 26, Les Adieux.
+Similarly, the fourth movement was inspired by an eleven-note theme from the final movement of Chopin's Piano Sonata No. 2.

 Instrumentation

 The work is scored for a solo piano and a large orchestra comprising three flutes (3rd doubling piccolo), three oboes (3rd doubling cor anglais), three clarinets (3rd doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, four trumpets, four trombones, tuba, timpani, three percussionists, harp, celesta, and strings.